Consumer versus Branded Calling

 What is the difference between Branded Calling and B2C calls?

-Branded Calling is when an enterprise has vetted and approved information included in their call (Caller Name, Logo, and/or Call reason).
+Branded Calling is when an entity or organization has vetted and approved information included in their call (Caller Name, Logo, and/or Call reason).
 B2C calls cover any enterprise-to-consumer call.
 Many B2C calls today might only reflect the calling-party telephone number along with their standard Caller ID.

 I own a business; how do I sign up for Branded Calling?

-The most important requirement in using Branded Calling campaigns to engage with our customers is to sign up through an approved vendor.
-Vendors who are approved to sign up enterprises or other entities to send Branded Calls to our subscriber must be a part of the Branded Calling ID ecosystem through CTIA.
-Enterprises may work directly with our vendor, First Orion, to include any of their Channel Partner’s by visiting the links provided here:
+The most important step in running Branded Calling programs to reach our customers is to sign up through an approved vendor.
+Vendors who are approved to sign entities or organizations to send Branded Calls to our subscribers must be a part of the Branded Calling ID ecosystem through CTIA or First Orion, to include any of their Channel Partners.
+Visit:

 I own a business and have T-Mobile as my service provider, am I eligible for Branded Calling?